-The term 'Diversifying' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Diversifying' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Diversifying refers to the means of effectively lowering your investing risk by putting your money into a wide range of various assets.
 A truly well diversified portfolio offers the benefits of lower amounts of risk than those that are simply invested into one or two asset classes or kinds of investments.

 Everyone should engage in some amount of diversification, even if the individual proves to be one who is tolerant of risk.
 Those individuals who really fear the present day economic uncertainties and very real amounts of risk in the market place will perform better forms of diversification into more asset groups.

 Mainstream diversification is always recommended by financial experts because of the common example of not placing all of your investment eggs into just a single basket.
 If you do have all eggs in the one basket and then drop the basket along the way, then they can all break.
 The idea is that by placing each egg into its own individual basket, the odds of breaking all of the eggs declines significantly, even if one or several of them do get broken themselves.

 Portfolios that have not engaged in diversifying might have only one or two corporations’ stocks in them.
 This proves to be a dangerous investment strategy, since no matter how good a company looks on paper, its stock could decline to as low as zero literally over night.
 The past few years of the financial collapse have taught many investors the extremely painful lesson that even once blue chip financial companies’ stock can decline to practically nothing as they spectacularly collapse.